Kenya Institute of Social Work and Community Development: Field work attachment

 All students are required to get attachments in NGOs, churches and other organizations involved in community work for not less than three months.
 This takes place during the academic year and is a mandatory requirement.

 Extracurricular

 The institute sponsors an annual sports day where students and teachers play against each other.

 Short courses

 Short courses are organized at the beginning of each year.
-The institute links up with Kenya Institute of Social Work to offer training.

 Accommodation

 KISWCD does not offer in-house accommodation for students.
 However, arrangements are made to secure safe accommodation, with the cost met by the students.

 Consultancy

 The objective of the consultancy services is to provide advice in particular areas of expertise.